-“I was told by seven different doctors in three weeks—because I got that many second opinions—that there was nothing they could do for my son.
+What doctors said: “I was told by seven doctors in three weeks that there was nothing they could do for my son.
 ‘Go home and love him,’” Jim Raffone recalls.
 “That didn’t sit well with me.”

-Meanwhile, the Raffones had found a doctor for Jamesy who suggested that oxygen therapy might be beneficial.
-So they built an approximately 3-by-7-foot hyperbaric chamber inside their home, and they say it appears to be helping.
+Possible solution: The Raffones found a doctor near their home in Manalapan, New Jersey, who suggested that oxygen therapy might be beneficial.
+So they built a 3-by-7-foot hyperbaric chamber inside their home, and they say it appears to be helping their son.

-Raffone started a nationwide search to find people doing research on oxygen therapy’s effects on cardiac, pulmonary, and motor function.
-That’s how he found University of Minnesota assistant professor DeWayne Townsend, D.V.M., Ph.D., who had shown that mice bred to model muscular dystrophy that spent time in a low-oxygen environment suffered a surprising amount of heart damage.
+How the U helped: In his search for researchers to study the effects of oxygen therapy, Raffone found the University of Minnesota’s DeWayne Townsend.
+Townsend had shown that mice bred to model muscular dystrophy that spent time in a low-oxygen environment suffered a surprising amount of heart damage.